hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/hedera-sdk-js.md

 Since the `totalBurnt` function specifies `returns(uint256)` in its signature, use `getUint256()` to extract that return value.

+{% hint style="info" %}
+The `ContractCallQuery` has `setQueryPayment`, which is to pay for the costs of querying the data.
+Note that this is different from other EVM-compatible networks, which allow you to query smart contract state without paying any fee.
+{% endhint %}

 ### Step F6: Convert account ID to EVM address

 In the subsequent step, we will use the operator account